hariomahlawat/OfflineLLM/README.md

 RAG_DYNAMIC_K_FACTOR=20  # adds one result for every 20 tokens
 ```

 The default is `0`, which disables this behavior entirely.

+## 🔧 Cross-encoder directory

+The re-ranking model is loaded from `/app/models/cross_encoder` by default.
+Set `CROSS_ENCODER_DIR` in the backend service to override this location.

 ---